IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-csharp-dotnet.md

 # UID2 SDK for C# / .NET Reference Guide

-You can use the UID2 SDK for C# / .NET on the server-side to facilitate the following:
+You can use the UID2 SDK for C# / .NET on the server side to facilitate the following:

 - Encrypting raw UID2s to create UID2 tokens for sharing.
-- Decrypting UID2 advertising tokens to access the raw UID2s.
+- Decrypting UID2 tokens to access the raw UID2s.

 <!-- This guide includes the following information: